-Beth has served as a Teaching Professor in the Computer Science and Engineering Department, and as Director of UCSD’s Center for Teaching Development (now part of the Teaching and Learning Commons).
-From 2014-2015, Beth served as the Principal Teaching and Learning Specialist at Coursera, supporting faculty in development of MOOCs and advising on pedagogical platform development.
+Beth has served as a Teaching Professor in the Computer Science and Engineering Department and as Director of UCSD’s Center for Teaching Development (now part of the Teaching and Learning Commons).
+From 2014-2015, Beth served as the Principal Teaching and Learning Specialist at Coursera, supporting faculty in the development of MOOCs and advising on pedagogical platform development.
 During 2007-2008, Beth served as a Science Teaching and Learning Fellow in the Carl Wieman Science Education Initiative at the University of British Columbia.

 PhD in Computer Science and Engineering

 University of California, San Diego, 2002.

 Principal Investigator.
 New Computer Science Faculty Teaching Workshop, National Science Foundation.
 2015-2018.

 Co-Principal Investigator.
 CS 10K: Computer Science: Creating A Village for Educators (CS:CAVE) , National Science Foundation.
 2015-2017.

 Co-Principal Investigator.
 CE21: CS10K: CISS: Computing in Secondary Schools, National Science Foundation.
 2014-2016.